godotengine/godot-docs/tutorials/3d/using_multi_mesh_instance.rst

 Target Surface
 ++++++++++++++
-The mesh you would be using as the target surface for placing copies of you source mesh on.
+The mesh used as the target surface on which to place copies of your source mesh.

 Source Mesh
 +++++++++++